nwf/dyna/README.md

 --------

 First, ensure that you have the Haskell platform 2012.2 or later installed, either through your favorite package manager or by installing it stand-alone.
-You'll want to have the following programs installed, too:
+You'll want to have the following programs installed:

     * Python 2.7 or compatible
-    * IPython
-    * Pygments (for pretty code output in our compiler-debugging tools)
     * graphviz

+The python modules required

+    $ easy_install path.py ipython pygments

 You should probably run